 How to Create a Learning Culture & Why It’s So Important

-How can your organization create a culture that puts learning at the forefront — in a way that’s practical, behavioral, and scalable — in order to have the greatest impact on employee engagement?
+So how can your organization create a culture that puts learning at the forefront — in a way that’s practical, behavioral, and scalable?
 It starts with planting seeds for a learning culture to thrive.

 What Is a Learning Culture?

-A learning culture is an environment that demonstrates and encourages individual and organizational learning, and where both gaining and sharing knowledge is prioritized, valued, and rewarded.
-It becomes part of the ecosystem of the organization.
+A learning culture is an environment that demonstrates and encourages learning at both the individual and organizational levels, where sharing and gaining knowledge is prioritized, valued, and rewarded.
+A learning culture happens when learning becomes part of the ecosystem of the organization.

 While it’s no small feat, there are 4 important components that can help transform your organization’s current culture into a learning culture.